New Patient Forms

 What happens after the procedure?

-- After local anesthesia, most patients are able to safely drive themselves home.
+- After local anesthesia and nitrous oxide, most patients are able to safely drive themselves home.

-- After IV sedation, general anesthesia or nitrous oxide, please arrange for a driver and/or escort to assist you for the entire day of your surgery.
+- After IV sedation or general anesthesia, please arrange for a driver and/or escort to assist you for the entire day of your surgery.